sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ### Principles:

 #### Paranoia
- The programmmer must undestand that its code can produce bug, that make the system fail or work incorrectly.
+ The programmer must undestand that its code can produce bug, that make the system fail or work incorrectly.
 Also that the users are there to break their code. - You know the saying: *--Even paranoids have enemies--*

-#### Stupity
+#### User proof stupity/genius.
  The programmers assumes that the user at some point will use incorrect, malformed, and bogus inputs.
-So he has to code error-proof inputs, and emit **error mesages**, that are clear, intuitive, unambigous, and that don't require to look up error codes.
-The message should be as accurate as possible, to the problem can be detected and corrected with ease.
+So he has to code error-proof inputs, and emit **error mesages**, that must be: clear, specific, intuitive, unambigous, effective, detailed, explicit and that don't require to look up error codes.
+The message must be as accurate as possible, to the problem, so it can be detected and corrected with ease.

 #### Dangerous implementations
  Users should not gain access to the inners of the system/program - that is: libraries, internal states, internal values, or pointer to data structures ...
 The interfece with the user should be that, and be probed against loopholes.